welguisz/advent-of-code/docs/year2015/day14/README.md

 calculate the distance travelled.

 ## Part 1
-Since everything is being done in the class, we need to know the state of the reindeer.
+Since everything is being done in the class, we need to know the crucibleState of the reindeer.
 Since we need to go 2503 seconds, we fly for so many seconds, then rest for another period of time.
 This will make the function a loop that counts down the number of seconds and when we reach 0, stop.